 Currently owned by the party responsible for the contamination;

 Subject to enforcement action;

 Listed or proposed to be listed on the EPA’s Superfund list.

 Perform property records searches (Phase I Environmental Site Assessments)

 Conduct onsite investigations of contamination (Phase II Environmental Site Assessments)

 Safely and properly clean-up environmental contamination, including petroleum, asbestos, lead-based paint, and other hazardous substances.

 How to Apply

-- Contact the Nevada Brownfields Program Coordinator at (775) 687-9378 for information on how to submit your application and to answer any questions.
+1. Confirm applicant and site eligibility.
+Contact the Nevada Brownfields Program at (775) 687-9378 with any questions.